romrawinjp/romrawinjp.github.io/content/projects/topology.md

 **Process Duration** - Sculpting (2 mins) -> Waiting for it to dry (0.5 day) -> Fixing the cracks (3 days) -> Sanding (2 days) -> Coloring (30 mins) -> Glazing (1 day)

-Dude! what were you doing with fixing the cracks and sanding!?
+Dude! what were you doing with fixing the cracks and sanding!? -- Or life is just like that, all we do is fixing the cracks!
+But sanding was personally mesmerized me, no more philosophy output 😆.

 M: Jin!
 Can you make something useful out of the clay? <br>
 J: Here it is.
 How is it not useful? <br>